sanskrit/learnsanskrit.org/content/vyakarana/subanta/karaka.md

     {li What if we want to express something that isn't a {s kAraka}?}
 }

-In the next lesson, we will answer this question and finally select a {s vibhakti}.
+In the next lesson, we will answer these questions and finally select a {s vibhakti}.